 Plus, give me a dollar or a quid for the amount of solicitous comments I’ve received along the lines of whether I am feeling at home yet?
 (I am, thank you.)
 But the truth is I don’t feel I left home.
 Home is where the heart is, as they say.
 My home is in my heart.
 Luckily, my heart goes with me everywhere.

-Don’t get me wrong.
-I LOVE Florida!
-I occasionally have to work at not missing my panther and all the other divine kittens I had the good fortune to meet over the last few years (oh, and the humans too …) I plan on visiting plenty.
-But, the occasional attachment aside, I don’t feel I have actually left anyone; they all came along for the ride, in my heart.
-I’m still “in” Florida as well as “in” England (whatever “in” means) – even while physically there, Florida was only ever dreamlike appearance to my mind, and I can still “be” there in my heart-mind.
+Florida was only ever dreamlike appearance to my mind, and I can still “be” there when I want to in my heart-mind.
+Same for everywhere.
 As Geshe-la points out, the mind can go anywhere – it’d take considerable effort and expense to lug my body to the moon, but my mind can go there in an instant just by thinking about it.

 Be here, now.
 Be everywhere now.